 This course examines philosophy from its origins in ancient Greece into the Christian Middle Ages.
-Sources studied will be drawn from some of the most profound minds in history: the pre Socratic philosophers, Plato, Aristotle, the Stoics, Sextus Empiricus, St. Augustine, St. Anselm, St. Thomas Aquinas.
-Many
+Sources studied will be drawn from some of the most profound minds in history: the pre-Socratic philosophers, Plato, Aristotle, the Stoics, Sextus Empiricus, St. Augustine, St. Anselm, St. Thomas Aquinas.
+Many of the views and institutions of the contemporary western world are built on the ideas of these thinkers, so studying them will not only help us to find truth, but also help us to understand our world today.
+Prerequisites: BLI-101 or PHL-126.

-PHL 382 | History of Modern and Contemporary Philosophy | 3 credits
+PHL-382 | History of Modern and Contemporary Philosophy | 3 credits

 This course examines the views of various philosophers from the Enlightenment through today.
 Figures studied include Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, Kant and a selection of contemporary philosophers, for example: Frege, Russell, Wittgenstein, Moore, Quine, Kripke, Chisholm, Lewis.
 These philosophers have deeply influenced our understanding of science, God, political institutions, justice, love, knowledge, and the mind, amongst many other topics.
 So, studying them will not only help us to find truth, but also help us to understand our world today.
-Prerequisites: BLI 101 or PHL 126.
+Prerequisites: BLI-101 or PHL-126.

-PHL 490 | Senior Research | 2 credits
+PHL-490 | Senior Research | 2 credits